Newman Forum Summer Institute | Mystery and Reality: The Eucharist in Catholic Thought, Art, and Life

 Cosponsored by Mundelein Seminary, the Archdiocese of Chicago Vocation Office, and the McGrath Institute for Church Life at the University of Notre Dame.
 This program is made possible in part by a gift from the Paluch Family Foundation and a grant from the John Templeton Foundation.
 Follow us on Instagram for updates about the event.
 Have you ever wondered why you go to school?
 Or what the point of it all is?
 What goes into making a big decision?
 And how do you fit together everything you know–or even the past with the future?
 John Henry Newman will be canonized…

-WEBINAR: How NOT to Get Away with Murder
+How NOT To Get Away with Murder

-WEBINAR: How NOT to Get Away with Murder
+How NOT To Get Away with Murder